Forward-UIUC-2022S/naifu-zheng-relations-between-keywords/README.md

 main.py: main function for testing or running any needed

 ### Issues and Future Work
+* Deeper search option still needs to be implemented, currently the parameter does nothing
 * Inconsistency of finding and rating snippets with keywords longer than 1 word (i.e. "data structure")
 * Slow to find and store the lemma of all snippets in a given database
 * Need to implement additional flexibility to searching the json file(needs manual input currently, default "abstract")
+* Improve snippets taken from the web, lots of uneeded details at the end like date, site name, categories, etc.

 ### Demo Video